robert/robert.github.com/_drafts/ppab-api.md

 ## Who uses APIs?
 How do they use them?

 A system's API alows other systems to programatically communicate with it.
-APIs are primarily use by companies in order to integrate their products with each other.
+APIs are often use by companies in order to integrate their comercial products with each other.
 For example:

 * Strava allows you to import your FitBit data[LINK]
 * Travel websites like Kayak[LINK] use airline company APIs to retrieve data about their flights